|

 </element>

-The xml data to the left will create the following revision cloud:
+This xml definition will create the following revision cloud:

-The rubber stamp element requires the following keywords, in addition to the common keywords:
+The rounded rectangle element requires the following keywords, in addition to the common keywords:

 Sample boundary entry: <boundary x1='80' x2='180' y1='10' y2='110'/>